 When the Report Wizard comes up, click Next to create a new Report.
 On the following screen, select the “Activity Relationships” subject area and click next.

 Select the columns as shown.
 Click OK.

-**NOTE: I’ve discovered that both the “Predecessor ID” and “Successor ID” columns will always be renamed by Primavera to “Activity ID”.
+**NOTE: I’ve discovered that both the “Predecessor ID” and “Successor ID” columns will always be renamed by Primavera to “Activity ID” in the output of the report.
 If you click OK after selecting columns and go back to the column choosing screen, these two columns are renamed to “ID”.
 I can’t change them either….c’est la vie!